More Than 40 New Coronavirus Outbreaks Reported In Michigan Schools

 (CBS DETROIT) – The Michigan Department of Health and Human Services reported there are new coronavirus outbreaks in more than 40 Michigan schools.

-The data released by state health officials this week show the majority of the outbreaks are between two to 10 cases.READ MORE: Ford Field To Offer 7,500 More COVID-19 Vaccines Through Monday
+The data released by state health officials show the majority of the outbreaks are between two to nine cases.READ MORE: Child Tax Credit: How Much Money Can Parents Expect In Monthly Payments?

-Four schools in Macomb County reported new outbreaks along with eight schools in Oakland County, two schools in Washtenaw County and three schools in Wayne County.
+In Macomb County, two schools reported outbreaks among students.
+Eisenhower High School reported two cases and Mathematics Science Technology Center reported two cases.READ MORE: Police: Body Of Missing Autistic Teen Found After 3-Day Search

+Five schools in Oakland County reported new outbreaks this week.
+University Hills Elementary, Norup International, Sashabaw Middle School, and Seaholm High School reported cases among students; Mason Middle School reported three cases among its administrative staff.

+Renaissance High School in Detroit reported five outbreaks among both students and staff.
+There were no cases reported in Washtenaw County this week.

 School-related outbreak reporting is updated on Mondays by 3 p.m.
-For more information visit here.MORE NEWS: As Part Of Detroit's Earth Week Celebrations Volunteers Help Cleanup Belle Isle
+For more information visit here.MORE NEWS: Michigan Lottery Results For Monday, April 26, 2021

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.